simonwu53/NetCalib-Lidar-Camera-Auto-calibration/README.md

 1. Clone the repo to your local drive.
 2. Setup your own Python environment and install the `requirements.txt` by command `pip3 install -r requirements.txt`.
+3. The installation of `pytorch` and `torchvision` may vary in the future, you can install manually via the [official website](https://pytorch.org/get-started/locally/).

 ### Train the model
 Modify the configurations in `src/config.py`.